 - Sheet pan roasted vegetables

-did you make this no-mayo potato salad? leave me a comment to share how it turned out!
+Did you make this no mayo potato salad with bacon? leave me a comment to share how it turned out!

 - Instant Pot